SandeshxS/Speech-RAG/README.md

 # SpeechRAG

-An end-to-end AI assistant that turns raw audio — from a YouTube link or an uploaded file — into a searchable, summarized record.
+An end-to-end RAG assistant that turns raw audio — from a YouTube link or an uploaded file — into a searchable, summarized record.
 It transcribes locally with Whisper, translates Hindi speech to English when needed, summarizes with an LLM, and lets you chat with the transcript using RAG.

 ## Features